Author has written 4 stories for Harry Potter.

 The other story is "Lucid Dreaming."
 Accidental magic is just that, it's an accident where the child's magic reacts to a situation based on vague desires.
 It isn't well thought out, it isn't planned, it just happens.
 Sometimes the results are benign, sometimes not.
 Lucid Dreaming is a story where Harry, age 9, in a fit of depression and anguish, demands help.
 He gets it, but vague demands get vague results.

 If you notice errors, please let me know.
 If you find Harriet Potter unbelievable, I'm sorry to hear that.
 Many of the inter-personal interactions I relate are based on things I've read in psychology, or people I've personally known.
-On the pairing that may happen, remember, it's magic!
+On the pairings that may happen, remember, it's MAGIC!

 Oh, and if you do like the stories, please tell you friends.